nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 });
 // Note: While the returned `expenses` object has type `DeepSignal<Set<Expense>>`, you can treat and type it as `Set<Expense>` as well, for convenience.

-// Use expenses in your component
+// Now you can use expenses in your component
 // and modify them to trigger a refresh and persist them.

 // In analogy:
 const expense: DeepSignal<Expense[]> = useDiscrete(expenseDocumentNuri);